The Research

 The project adopts a community-based participatory research methodology.

-Indigenous community members will participate in all stages of the research process, defining the needs and priorities of their communities and co-producing the research agenda in accordance with their unique knowledge systems.
+Indigenous women will participate in all stages of the research process, defining the needs and priorities of their communities and co-producing the research agenda in accordance with their unique knowledge systems.
+This will be achieved through the organisation of events involving community leaders and activists and the continuous consultation with the communities, conducted by the indigenous researchers involved in the project.